 You talk a lot about integration and off-the-shelf products.
 Do you think we’re moving to a point where software development will be more about using APIs and working out how to integrate things together?

 That’s definitely something I’m seeing.
 I think we’ve all got examples of a core business application that was built 20 years ago and there’s one person in the office who knows how it works and how it’s put together.
 Everyone wants to get away from that and decrease the time to market, and there’s a vast range of pre-existing APIs out there that will solve all kinds of problems.
-For instance, if you want to calculate delivery costs to get your product from your distribution centre to a customer, most big couriers have an existing API.
+For instance, if you want to calculate delivery costs to get your product from your distribution center to a customer, most big couriers have an existing API.
 The world is now so connected that anyone who has a data source can become a data retailer, either with free APIs or subscription APIs.

 You mentioned things moving more towards the cloud.
 When is the right time for people to be moving to the cloud, what should they be considering, and how should it be approached?